arayofjay/startup/notes.md

 - You can use `main *` to format everything within main (children, grandchildren, etc.)
 - Use `main > *` to format only DIRECT children to main
   - You can also do things like `main > *:not(:last-child).
 This formats everything that are not the last-child

+## JavaScript
+### JS Questions
+- Still don't really get promises.
+I mean I feel like I get how they function, but just not sure about the pizza thing
+- I really don't get the await and async stuff.
+When do I use async?

+### JS Learned